SteeltoeOSS/Documentation/api/v3/stream/data-flow-stream.md

 description: 'Create and Deploy a Steeltoe Stream Processing Pipeline using Spring Cloud Data Flow'
 ---
 # Introduction
 Spring Cloud Data Flow (SCDF) is a cloud-native orchestration service for composing microservice based applications on modern runtimes.
-With Spring Cloud Data Flow, developers can create and orchestrate data pipelines for common use cases such as data ingest, real-time analytics, and data import/export.
+With Spring Cloud Data Flow, developers can create and orchestrate data pipelines for common use cases such as data ingestion, real-time analytics, and data import/export.

 ### Features